EliasHjelm/contacts-manager/README.md

 # Hello!

 Welcome to this glorious contacts organizer.
 It let's you save and edit contacts with name, email(s) and number(s) and view the full edit history for these contacts.
-The project is written entirely in vanilla JavaScript, with the assistance of webpack.
+The project is a school assignment, and is written entirely in vanilla JavaScript, with the assistance of webpack.
 The aim of the project was to implement a somewhat declarative approach to rendering and routing without the assistance of frameworks, and in that regard it can be considered successful.

 ## How to